MDST 1002

 Grading will carefully follow the expectations stated in this syllabus, as well as the rubrics for each assignment in Canvas.

 Plagiarism and similar lapses in academic honesty can result in no credit for the assignment and referral to campus authorities.
+Generative AI is permitted but should be credited as such and must not serve as a substitute for doing your own thinking and work.

 Based on the stated percentage structure, grades will be awarded as follows: A (94-100), A- (90-93), B+ (87-89), B (83-86), B- (80-82), C+ (77-79), C (73-76), C- (70-72), D+ (67-69), D (63-66), D- (60-62), F (0-59).
 The minimum passing grade is 60.